kdmayer/PointER/README.md

 ## Setup Instructions

 Clone repo to your local machine.
-Navigate into root directory.
+Navigate into the root directory.

-To get started, initialize and activate the environment with

-    conda env create --file=environment.yml
+In your conda base environment, follow the subsequent steps:

+    pip install conda-lock
+    conda-lock -f environment.yml
+    conda-lock install [-p {prefix}|-n {name}]

+Example:

+    conda-lock install -p win-64 -n cs224w

+Note: The -n argument will overwrite the name specified in the environment.yml file

+Then, activate your environment with:

     conda activate cs224w

+You are ready to go.

+Note:

+- If you need to add new **conda** core dependencies, adapt the environment.yml file manually and go through the same process.
+- If you need to add new **pip** core dependencies, install them manually after going through the set up with conda-lock.

  ## TODOs.md

  TODOs.md helps us to keep track of our progress and TODO items.